Little not-Tobacco Socks Big Tobacco Back!

 This commentator illustrates the sense of embattled community that has grown up among vapers in the early years of e-cig development, with regulators threatening punitive controls, followed by the last few years of Big Tobacco bullying the little guys, while nanny governments harass vapers with misguided public use bans.
 These vapers, if they use “cigalikes” at all, will simply refuse to buy Blu, Vuse, Vype, MarkTen, or whatever Green and Dragonite end up being called by their new board-room masters.
 And chances are they will start lobbying their convenience stores to get the Big Tobacco products off their shelves, in favor of “clean-hands” products, showing the market watchers and regulators that Big Tobacco does not speak for vapers.
 They are finding their own voice.

-Another commentator on the same article offers a different perspective often encountered in the vaping community: “internet sales . . . are 90% 2nd and 3rd generation devices that are at least half of the market.
-People buy cigalikes to use where they can not smoke or they try them and then figure out that there are that work good.”
+Another commentator on the same article offers a different perspective often encountered in the vaping community: “internet sales . . . are 90% 2nd and 3rd generation devices [that is, personal vaporizers or 'mods' that do not look like cigarettes] that are at least half of the market.
+People buy cigalikes to use where they can not smoke or they try them and then figure out that there are [other products, non cigalikes] that work good.”
 This respondent is right: the vaping community is rapidly becoming much more sophisticated, and many savvy vapers move on beyond cigalikes soon after using them to quit smoking.
 Chances are this will be another factor that may leave Big Tobacco in the dust.

 A final word from another of the fine commentators on the article cited: “Consumers should rally to support the smaller e-cig companies rather than Big Tobacco.
 Smaller mom and pop companies usually offer better customer service than the big guys.”
 Hear Hear!